webpack/webpack-cli/.github/CONTRIBUTING.md

 -   Test a single CLI test case:

-    > Must run from root of the poject
+    > Must run from root of the project

     ```bash
     yarn jest path/to/my-test.js